 - Bachelor's degree is required; Advanced degree is preferred.

-- At least 10 years of increasing levels of management/leadership responsibility, preferably with some experience in the non-profit sector.
+- At least 10 years of increasing levels of management/leadership responsibility, with experience in the non-profit sector.

 - Strong oral and written communication skills.

-- Track record of revenue generation through either fundraising or marketing.
+- Track record of revenue generation through fundraising.